IDARB: Reception

-The speed, chaotic nature, and easy-to-learn yet hard to master nature of the gameplay earned frequent praise.
-GameSpots Tyler Hicks stated that the game "stands as proof that all it takes to make a fantastic game, even with today's available technology, is a solid set of core gameplay mechanics with inherent depth," also praising the varied nature of the scoring system.
-Game Informers Kyle Hilliard felt that the high skill ceiling meant the game had potential "to become an intricate competitive game with skill-dependent tactics".
-Wired noted that players love #IDARB because "it's so damn easy to pick up" and that matches ensure that "everyone—players and spectators alike—has fun".
-IGN enjoyed the "hysterical screaming" each match conveyed with each player constantly scrambling to reach the ball.
+The speed, chaos, and easy-to-learn yet hard to master nature of the gameplay earned frequent praise.
+GameSpots Tyler Hicks stated that it "stands as proof that all it takes to make a fantastic game, even with today's available technology, is a solid set of core gameplay mechanics with inherent depth", also praising the varied nature of the scoring system.
+Game Informers Kyle Hilliard felt that the high skill ceiling meant it had potential "to become an intricate competitive game with skill-dependent tactics".
+Wired noted that players love #IDARB because "it's so damn easy to pick up" and matches ensure "everyone—players and spectators alike—has fun".
+IGN enjoyed the "hysterical screaming" each match conveyed with every player constantly scrambling to reach the ball.
 The mesh of ideas generated by the game's crowdsourced development was a similar target of praise.
-However, Eurogamer felt that the game did not trust players to find their own fun, noting that #IDARB "can be a lot more fun to watch than it is to play".
-Noting the game's frequent randomness and means of development, Edge called the game "raucous yet ridiculous, funny yet infuriating".
-The crowdsourced nature of the game's development also earned praise; however, Wired noted that "crowdsourcing may not, and perhaps should not, replace conventional development methods," considering that Other Ocean already had years of experience in developing games, and concluding that "ideas are only as good as the execution".
+However, Eurogamer felt the game did not trust players to find their own fun, noting that #IDARB "can be a lot more fun to watch than it is to play".
+Noting the frequent randomness and means of development, Edge called the game "raucous yet ridiculous, funny yet infuriating".
+However, Wired noted that "crowdsourcing may not, and perhaps should not, replace conventional development methods", considering Other Ocean already had years of experience in developing games.
+They concluded by saying "ideas are only as good as the execution".

-However, the game's online multiplayer was criticized heavily.
-Latency issues were common; IGN noted that they "made each match a crap-shoot in performance" and Destructoid's Jason Faulkner noted "a ton of stuttering", though other reviewers such as Polygon called the latency "a minor issue".
-In either case the latency was noted for slowing down the gameplay, reducing the game's otherwise precise nature.
-The nature of the online matchmaking was also criticized; a person could only play with as many people as were on their console.
+The online multiplayer was heavily criticized.
+Latency issues were common.
+IGN stated that they "made each match a crap-shoot in performance" and Destructoid's Jason Faulkner noted "a ton of stuttering", though other reviewers such as Polygon called the latency "a minor issue".
+In either case, the latency was noted for slowing down the gameplay, reducing the game's otherwise precise nature.
+The method of the online matchmaking was also criticized.
+A person could only play with as many people as were on their console.
 IGN considered this to have "neutered" the online gameplay, and Game Informer could not recommend the game to those uninterested in playing with others.
 Similar issues were faced with the local multiplayer.
 When there were an odd number of players, there was no way to even out the teams with an AI teammate, which IGN thought "led to one unhappy team every time".

-Mika himself was happy with the game's success, however.
+Overall, Mika was happy with the game's success.
 In an interview with Windows Central, when asked about what he was most proud of with #IDARB, Mika responded: "That something I got to make and play with all my friends turned out so damn fun."